How to Apply

 Service-Learning Pathway

 The Service-Learning Pathway will allow the students to participate in civic and service-learning opportunities that impact change outside of the classroom.
 It will also allow the students to lead, as well as foster their ability to be effective team members.
-Prior to working on their Service-Learning Honors project, students will take a one-credit service-learning course approved by the Honors Director that will prepare them to the culminating phase.
+Prior to working on their Service-Learning Honors project, students will take a one-credit service-learning course approved by the Honors Director that will prepare them for the culminating phase.

 The Service-Learning Pathway will enable students to:

-• Develop skills that enable them to work collaboratively and creatively on problem solving through experiential learning.
+Develop skills that enable them to work collaboratively and creatively on problem solving through experiential learning.

-• Describe citizenship and one’s own sense of civic duty and commitment to social justice.
+Describe citizenship and one’s own sense of civic duty and commitment to social justice.

-• Use community engagement experience to inform their own academic studies.
+Use community engagement experience to inform their own academic studies.

-Suggested Courses: No set suggested courses; students will take a required one-credit service learning course approved by the Honors Director.
+Suggested Courses: No set suggested courses; students will take a required one-credit service-learning course approved by the Honors Director.

 Open only to Quantitative Economic (QE) and Business Economic (BE) majors, the Economics Pathway allows the students to work on a scholarly project related to their major.
 These projects are focused on students developing skills working with data and econometric analysis.
 Similar to the Scholarly Project Pathway, students write a proposal the semester before the project.
-Students then complete their Capstone project in either the Research in Business Economics (BE major, EC 431) or Applied Econometrics (QE major, EC 483) course.
-These courses are built into the Business Economics (BE) and Quantitative Economics (QE) majors, respectively.
+Students then complete their Capstone project in either the Research in Business Economics (BE Major, EC 431) or Applied Econometrics (QE Major, EC 483) course.
+These courses are built into the Business Economics (BE) and Quantitative Economics (QE) Majors, respectively.

 The Economics Pathway will enable the students to:

-• Develop a research question and determine its contribution to an area of Economics literature.
+Develop a research question and determine its contribution to an area of Economics literature.

-• Gather the appropriate type of data to answer a research question and determine an econometric strategy.
+Gather the appropriate type of data to answer a research question and determine an econometric strategy.

-• Demonstrate the ability to apply highly rigorous econometric methods to economics research questions.
+Demonstrate the ability to apply highly rigorous econometric methods to economics research questions.

 Courses: Capstone process will be EC 431 for BE majors and EC 483 for QE majors.
 These courses have prerequisites as stipulated by each major.